Ultimate Guide to Potassium in Food

 Dietary Potassium Regulates Your Nervous System

-Eating enough potassium also helps you maintain healthy nerve function.
+Eating enough dietary potassium also helps you maintain healthy nervous system function.
 How?

 Potassium Intake's Important Role in Heart Contractions and Muscle

 It's also crucial to heart function.
-Overdo it or too little will cause an irregular beat (5).
+Overdo it or too little will cause an irregular beat.

-If it doesn't work properly then bad things happen.
-Eventually you won’t be able to effectively pump blood to your brain and organs (6).
+If it doesn't work properly then poor health outcomes happen.
+Eventually your arteries won’t be able to effectively pump blood to your brain and organs (2).

 How can I know if I'm getting enough potassium in my diet?